 One of our most treasured accomplishments is the beer fridge in our Helsinki headquarters, which is loaded with a combination of locally sourced brews and Nosto’s own curated masterpieces.
 Our fridge is a must-stop shop for Nostonians near and far and visitors who want to enjoy a well-deserved, post-work beer together, so it’s always stocked with a variety of brands.
 However, with so many unique preferences to satisfy, creating the dream beer fridge hasn’t always been the easiest, and filling it with certain flavors that went untouched (a downright crime in the eyes of any beer connoisseur) proved wasteful.
 For us, it was all or nothing: we needed to offer a selection that everyone would love.

-Identifying the Challenge (and an Elementary-but-Brilliant Game Plan)
+(and an Elementary-but-Brilliant Game Plan)

 The plan manifested itself during a brainstorm session with our Product team.